contisimone99/strip-simplifier/README.md

 - **Command-Line Help:**
   Detailed help is available via the `-h` option, which explains how to use the script and its various options.

-- **Future Enhancements:**
-  The README also discusses potential improvements like interactive mode, automatic symbol detection and detailed logging.

 ## Usage